Eli-Segovia/Spring_Java_Notes/README.md

 # Spring_Java_Notes
-Notes and mini project for Spring/Spring Boot for Java
+Notes and mini projects for Spring/Spring Boot for Java

 ## Bootstrapping a Spring project